WiliTheSParrow/portfolio_wilithesparrow/Readme.md

 * [Contact](#contact)

 ## General info
 I'm building my online portfolio where I can show my works in web development and web designing.
-Not to mention that you can get to know me a little bit more. 😉
+Aaaand you can get to know me a little bit more. 😉 This is my first site using parallax CSS animation and I had a lot of time experimenting with it.

 ## Technologies
-* HTML
+* HTML5
 * SASS
 * JavaScript
+* Adobe XD

 ## Click on the link below to check out this project